gardener-community/hackathon/2024-05_Schelklingen/README.md

 **Motivation/Benefits**: 🏗️ Lift restrictions, ✨ support more use cases/scenarios.

-**Achievements:** A new `syncMode` field has been added to the extension's provider config API which can be used to control the reconciliation behavour.
+**Achievements:** A new `syncMode` field has been added to the extension's provider config API which can be used to control the reconciliation behaviour.
 In addition, the additional `Secret` resources are now synced into the cluster such that Flux can use them to decrypt/access resources.

 **Next Steps:** Unit tests have to be implemented and the PR has to be opened.
 Generally, in order to release `v1.0.0`, the documentation and the `README.md` should be reworked.